Karthik-Rajgopal/Path-Planning-Techniques--APF--BFS-and-A--/README.md

 ![End-to-end process of Breadth-First Search Algorithm](https://github.com/Karthik-Rajgopal/Path-Planning-Techniques--APF--BFS-and-A--/blob/main/BFS-Example-Solution-Breadth-First-Search-Algorithm-Edureka-1.png)

 ## A-star (A*) Algorithm
+A* Search is an informed best-first search algorithm that efficiently determines the lowest cost path between any two nodes in a directed weighted graph with non-negative edge weights.
+This algorithm is a variant of Dijkstra’s algorithm.
+A slight difference arises from the fact that an evaluation function is used to determine which node to explore next. \
+The evaluation function, f(x), for the A* search algorithm is the following:
+$$f(x)=g(x)+h(x)$$
+where $g(x)$ represents the cost to get to node $x$ and $h(x)$ represents the estimated cost to arrive at the goal node from node $x$.

+The A* algorithm is implemented in a similar way to Dijkstra’s algorithm.
+Given a weighted graph with non-negative edge weights, to find the lowest-cost path from a start node S to a goal node G, two lists are used:
+* An open list, implemented as a priority queue, which stores the next nodes to be explored.
+Because this is a priority queue, the most promising candidate node (the one with the lowest value from the evaluation function) is always at the top.
+Initially, the only node in this list is the start node S.
+* A closed list which stores the nodes that have already been evaluated.
+When a node is in the closed list, it means that the lowest-cost path to that node has been found.

+To find the lowest cost path, a search tree is constructed in the following way:

+1. Initialize a tree with the root node being the start node S.
+2. Remove the top node from the open list for exploration.
+3. Add the current node to the closed list.
+4. Add all nodes that have an incoming edge from the current node as child nodes in the tree.
+5. Update the lowest cost to reach the child node.
+6. Compute the evaluation function for every child node and add them to the open list.

+All nodes except for the start node start with a lowest cost of infinity.
+The start node has an initial lowest cost of 0.
+The algorithm concludes when the goal node G is removed from the open list and explored, indicating that a shortest path has been found.
+The shortest path is the path from the start node S to the goal node G in the tree.

-Instructions:
+# Instructions:

-1. Prepare your workspace and copy the “Milestone5” package, this roslaunch Milestone 5 <<name of the launch file>>.
+Prepare your workspace and copy the “Milestone5” package, this roslaunch Milestone 5 <<name of the launch file>>.

-NOTE:
+**NOTE :** \
 The launch files available are: -

-Turtlebot3_Astar.launch >>> after launching this file you will see the map and movement of the turtltebot3 using A* path planning technique.
+* Turtlebot3_Astar.launch >>> after launching this file you will see the map and movement of the turtltebot3 using A* path planning technique.

-Turtlebot3_Astar_modified.launch >>> the same as A* but with modified algorithm, related to the mechanism of A* itself that it provides more optimized path.
+* Turtlebot3_Astar_modified.launch >>> the same as A* but with modified algorithm, related to the mechanism of A* itself that it provides more optimized path.

-Turtlebot3_BFS.launch >>>  after launching this file you will see the map and movement of the turtltebot3 using A* path planning technique.
+* Turtlebot3_BFS.launch >>>  after launching this file you will see the map and movement of the turtltebot3 using A* path planning technique.

-Turtlebot3_ID_world.launch >>>  after launching this file you will see the map and movement of the turtltebot3 using APF path planning technique.
+* Turtlebot3_ID_world.launch >>>  after launching this file you will see the map and movement of the turtltebot3 using APF path planning technique.

-The related “Python” files associating for all these path planning technquies can be found easily in the src folder.
+The related “Python” files associating for all these path planning techniques can be found in the src folder.